History of Manchester City F.C. (2001–present): Guardiola era (2016–present)

 Before the start of the 2021–22 season, City broke the British transfer record for the fourth time in their history, and the first time since their transfer of Robinho in 2008, when they signed Jack Grealish from Aston Villa for a reported fee of £100 million.
 Somewhat controversially they had not been able to sign a replacement striker for Sergio Agüero, City's all time record goalscorer, who had left at the end of his contract after 10 years to join Barcelona at the end of the previous season.
-City's early form in the season was good, despite two consecutive 1–0 defeats in the Community Shield against Leicester and away in their opening league fixture to Tottenham, ending a 10 year opening league fixture winning streak.
-On 25 September they recorded a notable 1–0 away victory against early league leaders and European Champions Chelsea.
+City's early form in the season was good, despite two consecutive 1–0 defeats in the Community Shield against Leicester and away in their opening league fixture to Tottenham, ending a ten-year opening league fixture winning streak.
+On 25 September they recorded a notable 1–0 away victory against early league leaders and European champions Chelsea.
 This was Guardiola's 221st win as City's manager and was a new club record.
 City ended the year on another impressive 10 game winning streak, taking them to the top of the table with an 8 point lead over 2nd placed Chelsea.
 Their lack of an out and out striker seeming no hindrance in notching 7–0, 4–0 and 6–3 victories over Leeds, Newcastle and Leicester respectively during December with extensive use of the False Nine position.
 Guardiola had achieved more than 10 consecutive league wins on four different occasions as City's manager.
 No other Premier manager had done this more than twice.
 City also had set new Premier League records for most league wins, away wins and goals scored in a calendar year.
-At one point in January 2022, City were 14 points ahead of Liverpool (who had two games in hand), but this lead diminished to only a point as Liverpool went on a 12 game winning run.
+At one point in January 2022, City were 14 points ahead of Liverpool (who had two games in hand), but this lead diminished to only a point as Liverpool went on a 12-game winning run.
 City eventually retained their league title by a point from Liverpool; making it four titles in five seasons.
 In another case of "typical City", needing four points from their last two fixtures, City had fallen behind by two goals in both games, only to recover to a 2–2 draw against West Ham away, and to a 3–2 win at home to Aston Villa in the season finale.
-These last three goals were all scored in a five minute blitz between the 76th and 81st minute, with İlkay Gündoğan scoring a brace, at an euphoric sell out Etihad Stadium in moments that would be remembered alongside those famous victories in the 1999 play-off final against Gillingham and the 2011–12 Premier League finale against QPR.
+These last three goals were all scored in a five minute blitz between the 76th and 81st minute, with İlkay Gündoğan scoring a brace, at a euphoric sell out Etihad Stadium in moments that would be remembered alongside those famous victories in the 1999 play-off final against Gillingham and the 2011–12 Premier League finale against QPR.